10 Best Types of Exercise to Ease Arthritic Pain

 Once the joint has been re-aligned and made more flexible with gentle manipulation, it should no longer hurt and be ready for the next stage of training, which is to gain strength.
 Provided it doesn’t hurt any more, the joint is now ready for conditioning, for stronger movements like lifting, weight bearing, speed and endurance.

-All ten gentle types of exercise listed below are also safe for overweight people with joint pain or confirmed arthritis.
+All ten gentle types of exercise listed below are also safe and beneficial for overweight people with joint pain or confirmed arthritis.
 They all help to realign the bones, make the sore joint more mobile, and tone up the surrounding muscles.
 So here they come in no particular order.

 1. Warm Water Therapy